bhaskarmac/slackidlerpg/README.md

 - `CLIENT_ID` - your app's client ID.
 - `CLIENT_SECRET` - your app's client secret.
 - `VERIFICATION_TOKEN` - your app's verification token.
 Find these under "Basic Information > App Credentials" in your app's settings.

+- To add an event, you must also add the appropriate OAuth scope
+ - e.g., to listen for stars, you must subscribe to the event AND separately add the stars:read oauth permission